Cook Eat Well

 Baked meatballs without bread crumbs in sauce

 Here's a quick and easy baked meatball recipe without breadcrumbs.
 If your family loves Italian meatballs, this gluten-free recipe for you.
-These savory tender meatballs with garlic and Italian herbs are smothered in a paleo and keto-friendly marinara sauce (from a jar!).
+These savory tender meatballs with garlic and Italian herbs are smothered in a no sugar added marinara sauce (from a jar!).

 If you need a weekday meal in a hurry that's not a lot of work, you will love this easy meatball recipe that cooks in the oven.